jhmuller/jhmuller.github.io/README.md

 1. Comparison of Classification Methods.
-The data is on stroke patients and from Kaggle and has attributes and an outcome variable of stroke or not.
+The data is from Kaggle and on stroke patients.
+ It has attributes and an outcome variable of stroke or not.
 In the project I am interested in how 3 models compare in accuracy:
      logistic regression, Gradient Boosting and Random Forests.
 The project also gave me a chance to use some hyper parameter tuning in sklearn.